Stethaspis

-Stethaspis is a genus of beetles in the family Scarabaeidae, subfamily Melolonthinae.
+Stethaspis is a genus of beetles in the family Scarabaeidae, subfamily Sericoidinae.

 Description

 Like other Melolonthinae, adult Stethaspis are oval and robust in shape.
 The antennae are relatively short and have the last few segments flattened and finger-like.
 The elytra leave the end of the abdomen exposed.
 Stethaspis are green in colour and range from 13 to 24 mm in length.

 Larvae are creamy white with a prominent head, relatively large legs and a darkened posterior end (this darkening is due to the gut contents showing through the body wall).
 The body is curled up into a C-shape.
 When mature, Stethaspis larvae can be up to 45 mm long.

 Ecology

 Similar to other melolonthines, Stethaspis beetles feed on plant foliage as adults and plant roots as larvae.
 Adults are known to damage Douglas fir.

 Larvae of S. longicornis are eaten by Polynesian rats.
 Additionally, Stethaspis larvae are potential hosts for the introduced scoliid wasp Radumeris tasmaniensis, an ectoparasitoid of scarab larvae.